xonsh/xonsh/docs/tutorial.rst

             sleep 1

-If you iterate over the CompletedCommand object, it will yield lines of its output.
-Using this, you can quickly and cleanly process output from commands you know will not fail.
-If a failure does occur, a XonshCalledProcessError is raised *after* all lines of stdout have been read, and you can process stderr output in an except clause.
-Examples of each:
+If you iterate over the ``CompletedCommand`` object, it will yield lines of its output.
+Using this, you can quickly and cleanly process output from commands.
+Additionally, these objects expose a method ``itercheck``, which behaves the same as the built-in iterator but raises ``XonshCalledProcessError`` if the process had a nonzero return code.

 .. code-block:: xonshcon